M268816/power-repo/notes/fe_Method.md

 > OEE2 = 55.56%

 It's not ideal.
-But it's what I can do with what I have to work with.
+But, from tests it works.

 ```cpp
 Clear(collectConstraintArray);